roshankcpkr/projectsshow/README.md

 <p align="justify">This repository has many projects and issues.
 You shall first fork the repository and fix the issue and commit changes.
 After that create pull request.
 Shall we create a simple website with PR?
 Contribute your codes in projects directory</p>
 <p align ="justify">Show your HTML, CSS and JS skills now.
 Upload your projects in the projects directory.</p>
 <p align ="justify">We shall create a website in this repository.
-So you can add pages files, css or js functionalities.
+So you can add pages files, css or js functionalities. </p>
+  <p align ="justify">Add your other projects too.
+You can add projects made in any language.
 Think and create PR.</p>

 ## You need to do some serious contribution.